-Fire rules allow campfires up to a maximum of three feet in diameter and three feet high (unless otherwise posted).
-The new rules also include a 21-day camping limit within a 30-day period (unless otherwise posted).
+Fire rules allow campfires up to a maximum of three feet in diameter and three feet high unless posted otherwise.
+The new rules also include a 21-day camping limit within a 30-day period unless posted otherwise.
 Vehicles should not be left unattended for more than 21 days.
-Unattended blinds are available to the public on a "first-come-first-serve" basis.
+Unattended blinds are available to the public on a "first-comefirst-serve" basis.
 These rules were designed to provide an equal opportunity for all users.

 The firearms and target practicing rule prohibits the use of glass, signs, appliances, mattresses, televisions, furniture, and exploding items as targets.
 With the exception of clay pigeons, debris from target practice should be removed.
-These rules, along with no-littering laws, address a growing concern for the amount of garbage left on public lands.
+These rules, along with nolittering laws, address a growing concern for the amount of garbage left on public lands.
 The rules also prohibit the discharge of firearms within 500 feet of one of the 21 department-designated campgrounds.
 These very limited shooting restrictions were included to protect the recreating public.